83rd Infantry Division (United States)

 The 83rd Infantry Division ("Thunderbolt") was a formation of the United States Army in World War I and World War II.
+Since 2014 the division's descendant is the 83rd United States Army Reserve Readiness Training Center (83rd USARRTC), United States Army Reserve, at Fort Knox, Kentucky.

 World War I

 The division was activated in September 1917 at Camp Sherman, Ohio.
 It was initially made up of enlisted draftees from Ohio and Pennsylvania, with a cadre of Regular Army, Officers Reserve Corps, and National Army officers.
 Later groups of enlisted men assigned to the division to replace men transferred to other units came from Kentucky, Ohio, and Pennsylvania.
 The division went overseas in June 1918, and was designated as the 2nd Depot Division.
 It supplied over 195,000 officers and enlisted men as replacements to other units in France without seeing action as a complete formation.
 Certain divisional units saw action, such as the 332nd Infantry Regiment, in Italy (Battle of Vittorio Veneto).
 Its commanders were Maj.
 Gen. Edwin F. Glenn (25 August 1917), Brig.
 Gen. Frederick Perkins (13 January 1918), Brig.
 Gen. Willard A. Holbrook (23 March 1918), and finally Maj.
 Gen. Edwin F. Glenn (3 April 1918).
 It was demobilized in October 1919.